VienDinhCom/cool-store/examples/cool-store-react/README.md

 # How To Use CoolStore with React?

-This simple project will show you how to manage global state without `Redux`.
+This simple project will show you how to manage global state without `Redux` in React.

 ## Available Scripts